Albie Thoms

 Albie Thoms (28 July 1941 – 28 November 2012) was an Australian film director, writer, and producer.

+Biography

-He was born in Sydney, Australia.
-He was nominated for at the 1979 AFI Awards for Best Original Screenplay for Palm Beach.
+Thoms was born in Sydney, Australia.

+He was nominated for at the 1979 AFI Awards for Best Original Screenplay for the drama film Palm Beach.
 He is best known for his work with Ubu Films, the Sydney Filmmakers’ Co-operative, and the Yellow House.
 He made a number of short films.

-He died on 28 November 2012.